IanLewis42/GravStorm/readme.txt

   <min_x> <max_x> <min_y> <max_y> define endpoints of line.
 Line must be either horizontal or vertical, i.e. EITHER min_x = max_x (vertical) OR min_y = max_y (horizontal).

-  'normal' horizontal lines are traversed right-left; 'normal' vertical lines are traversed top-bottom.
+  'normal' vertical lines are traversed right-left; 'normal' horizontal lines are traversed top-bottom.
 If 'reverse' is set to 1, then this direction is reversed.
 The lines can be viewed in mapmaker; press G to turn grid on; racelines are shown as red/green lines - traversed red-green, and in the order they're declared in the map file.

 There is a separate map maker program.
 This is unimaginatively called 'mapmaker'.
 It reads the same .txt file, which should be passed on the command line, e.g.

-mapmaker "mission 1.txt"
+./mapmaker "mission 1.txt"

 Quotes are required if there's a space in the filename.
 If you run it without a filename, it will immediately exit, so double clicking from Windows explorer won't work.
 In Windows, open a command window by clicking on the start button and typing cmd <return>, then navigate to the 'gravstorm' directory, and type the command line as above.